Return to Index

-- Uneven shape—one half does not match the shape of the other half
+- Assymetry or uneven shape—one half does not match the shape of the other half

-- Ragged edges—ragged, notched, blurred, or irregular; pigment may spread into surrounding skin
+- Border or edges that are uneven—ragged, notched, blurred, or irregular; pigment may spread into surrounding skin

-- Uneven color—color is uneven with shades of black, brown, or tan, and possibly even white, gray, pink, red, or blue
+- Color variation or uneven color—color is uneven with shades of black, brown, or tan, and possibly even white, gray, pink, red, or blue

-- Large size—usually larger than the eraser of a pencil (5 millimeters or ¼ inch)
+- Diameter or size—usually larger than the eraser of a pencil (6 millimeters or ¼ inch)